Debbie Isitt: Early life and education

 Isitt was born in Birmingham.
 She went to Our Lady of Fatima Primary School and Lordswood Girls Secondary School.
-Later, she studied a two-year course at Coventry University, graduating in 1985.
+Later, she studied a two-year course at Coventry Centre for the Performing Arts, graduating in 1985.

 Career

 Isitt is best known for her Christmas comedy films, the Nativity! series, of which she has written and directed four to date.
 Prior to that, she wrote BAFTA award-winning television adaptation of Jacqueline Wilson's book, The Illustrated Mum, the stage play The Woman Who Cooked Her Husband, and the feature films Nasty Neighbours and Confetti.

 Earlier in her career, just after her graduation, she joined the Cambridge Experimental Theatre company and toured Europe for a year performing Shakespeare.
 She then founded the Snarling Beasties company and spent the next 15 years writing, directing and performing in plays they took around the world.
 In 2001, she adapted Dodie Smith’s The Hundred and One Dalmatians for the stage.

 Nativity!, Isitt's third feature film, starring Martin Freeman, was released in November 2009.
 It became the most successful British independent film of the year.
 The sequel, Nativity 2: Danger in the Manger, starred David Tennant.
 Released in November 2012, and was also a financial success, making twice the amount at the UK box office as the original.
 Two further sequels, Nativity 3: Dude, Where's My Donkey? and Nativity Rocks!, were released in 2014 and 2018 respectively.
-They were financial successes, but received mixed reviews from critics.
+They were financial successes, but received broadly negative reviews from critics.